Help Center

 What is Focus Score® and how do I use it?

 Everyone wants to focus on what's important, but measuring and redirecting your focus is difficult.
 Once we can measure our focus, we can change it.
 To help you with this, we've developed the Focus Score®.
+This feature is currently available on the iOS version of the app exclusively.

 Focus Score® uses live data from your phone’s activity to measure your focus automatically, granting you the power to change.
 Private and secure by design, Focus Score® analyzes your pickups, notifications, and time spent on different apps and websites to give you insight into your focus.
 You can view your Focus Score® on Opal's "Home" tab to see how your focus has trended positively or negatively over time.